Mus-42/azl/README.md

 ## Limitations

-In particular: no Zip64, no encryption, only deflate / store compression methods, no non-seekable streams support.
+In particular: no Zip64, no encryption, only deflate / store compression methods.

+Slow.
+At least ~2X slower than ZLIB for decompression and even more for compression while providing a bit worse compression quality.

-Aslo following assumption been made: ``End of central directory`` is located right at the end of the file.
+Also following assumption been made: ``End of central directory`` is located right at the end of the file.
-(true for most wild files but not required by the spec)
+(holds true for the most of wild files but not acutally required by the spec)